Quickstart¶

 Scale: StandardScaler normalization

-PCA sweep: Project data to multiple dimensions
+Projection sweep: Project data to multiple dimensions with JL by default, or PCA when configured explicitly

 Ball Mapper sweep: Build neighborhood graphs at multiple epsilon values

-Selection: Choose representative configurations via graph distances
+construction_thresholdto produce a sparse weighted similarity graphSelection: Choose representative configurations via graph distances

 # Access intermediate results

-print(f"Ball Mapper graphs: {len(model.ball_mapper_graphs_)}")
+print(f"Ball Mapper graphs: {len(model.ball_maps)}")

 print(f"Weighted adjacency shape: {model.weighted_adjacency.shape}")